robertofierimonte/avocados-and-recipes/README.md

 - The `data` folder is empty and it will be populated with the dataset after completing the local setup
 - The `docs` folder contains the documentation about the project
 - The `model` folder is empty and it will be populated with the serialised ML model files after running the training notebook
-- The `notebooks` folder contains the notebooks for exploratory analysis over the data, as well as the training and testing of the model
+- The `notebooks` folder contains the notebooks for exploratory analysis on the data, as well as the training and testing of the model
 - The `scripts` subfolder contains the script to initialise the MySQL database, as well as a function to clean the recipe name before feeding it to the API
 - The `src` folder contains the source code for the project:
    - The `api` subfolder contains the code to run the Flask App